 Updated Travel Protocols

-conditions will only have to quarantine for 10 days (with an exit test on day 11):
+conditions will only have to quarantine for 5 days:

 - Can provide proof of having completed a full course of one of the following COVID-19 vaccines at least 14 days before arrival in the Cayman Islands: 1) Pfizer-BioNTech, 2) Oxford/AstraZeneca, 3) Moderna, 4) Johnson & Johnson